 But what exactly is customer retention, and how do you increase it by 5%?

 Customer retention is the strategy of getting more of your customers to stay loyal to your brand or business.
-And a successful customer retention strategy turns one-time shoppers into loyal, repeat purchasers that spend more, purchase more frequently, and refer friends more often than other customers.
+And a successful retention strategy turns one-time shoppers into loyal, repeat customers who spend more, purchase more frequently, and refer friends more often than your other customers.

 A customer retention strategy will boost your profitability while encouraging repeat business that drives a sustainable long-term business model.
-Below are five tools and strategies you can use to retain customers and to keep them coming back.
+In this guide, we'll review some tools and strategies you can implement to retain customers and to keep them coming back.

 What's more, loyalty programs allow you to reward more than just loyalty.
 You can reward customers for fulfilling other profitable actions like writing reviews, sending referrals to friends, and social sharing.
 These are just a few of many ways you can activate your customers and reward them for helping you grow your business.